shoaib3136/mdp-representation/README.md

 To travel from home to college in an optimal path where you are not facing any traffic.

 ### Problem Description
-To travel from home to college in an optimal path where you are not facing any traffic.
+To reach college from home without any traffic.

 ### State Space
 ```